realmistic/PythonInvest-basic-fin-analysis/README.md

 * 8️⃣ &nbsp;Part 8: [Practical Portfolio Optimisation](https://pythoninvest.com/long-read/practical-portfolio-optimisation)
 * 9️⃣ &nbsp;Part 9: [Macroeconomic Indicators Affecting Stock Market](https://pythoninvest.com/long-read/macro-indicators-affecting-stock-market)

-**COLAB NOTEBOOKS**
+**FOLDERS**

+  **colab_notebooks**
    All notebooks with the code are published in the colab_notebooks folder.
 Please copy them and try to run.
    I'm happy to hear any idea to improve the code or just that you find this work useful.

-**STATIC**
+  **static**
    Some colab notebooks have dumps of graphs to the JSON format (Plotly), which is inserted to the website.

+  **news folder**
+    That was a test daily run of one of the notebooks using Github Workflows (check .github/workflows/ for details)

+  **yt_videos_colabs**
+    Sometimes there is a redacted version (nomally, easier and smaller) of a main colab from an article, that I use in videos on the [PythonInvest YouTube channel](https://www.youtube.com/channel/UCZb99NG1IE75c5qH2mCuqVg).

 Cheers, <br>
 PythonInvest team